makiftasova/little-utils/README.md

 List of programs:

-  * BluetoothNameChanger -- Cahnges visible name of Bluetooth device on Gnome3
+  * PrettyHostnameChanger -- Cahnges Pretty Hostname of OS